 We knew little of Vilnius and of Lithuania before we arrived.
-We departed having met friendly locals, experiencing exceptional customer service and discovering a thriving gastronomical scene that we wished we had had more time to sample.
+We departed having met friendly locals, experiencing outstanding customer service and discovering a thriving gastronomical scene that left us wishing we had had more time to sample.
 In just over 24 hours, we squeezed in five cups of coffee across five cafes.
-Whilst we would not recommend this level of caffeine intake within this time frame to anyone, what we can recommend are the below five cafes that we visited in Vilnius.
-If you have longer than one day, we recommend reading the good coffee in Vilnius map which covers five more cafes committed to delivering top notch coffee.
+Whilst we would not recommend this level of caffeine intake within this time frame to anyone, what we can recommend are the below five cafes which all made it into our Vilnius coffee guide.
+If you have longer than one day, we recommend reading the good coffee in Vilnius map which covers five more cafes committed to delivering top-notch coffee.

 Dark wooden accents greet you as you enter this two tier cafe next to Pamėnkalnio Galerija.
 A neon “don’t ask why” sign sits on the back wall on a pleated patterned concrete wall.
 Mismatched, recycled furniture featuring squishy lounges and circular table tops are arranged to accommodate small groups and pairs as they gossip over their coffee.
 Specialty coffee equipment sits for sale in cabinets next to beans by Andrito Coffee Roastery (Latvia).
 Grab one of the coffee table tomes to peruse or perhaps the electric guitar which sits in a corner waiting for a customer to belt out a tune.
 During summer, take advantage of the warmer weather by choosing one of their smoothie options and sitting outside on wooden crates under the lime green umbrellas.
 A small array of sweets including granola is available if you’re feeling peckish.
 And whilst here you should also take a look at the WC – or more accurately the WC will take a look at you.